-Do not use this declaration to list BCA provisions that have been complied with and have already been covered by Declaration 1.
+Do not use this declaration to list BCA provisions and/or Australian Standards that have been adopted by reference in the BCA, as they have been already covered by Declaration 1.

 Declare other standards, codes or requirements that have been considered in the design.
 For example, a requirement under a development consent or a State Environment Planning Policy (SEPP).